xrg/openerp-client-web/README.txt

 Of course, OpenERP Server must be running at that time.
 You should create a database from the DBAdmin interface by clicking on Manage button that you can see besides the Database selection box.
-After creating a new database login with the admin/admin or demo/demo to see the eTiny in action...
+After creating a new database login with the admin/admin or demo/demo to see the OpenERP in action...

 -------------------------------------------------------------------------------
-5. eTiny + HTTPS (Linux)
+5. Configure HTTPS (Linux)
 -------------------------------------------------------------------------------

-The following text describes how to configure eTiny for production environment over HTTPS with Apache2.
+The following text describes how to configure OpenERP Web for production environment over HTTPS with Apache2.

 mod_proxy + mod_ssl (Apache2)